-Jet blasters are also perfect for drain clearing.
-High pressure water is jetted through the pipes to push through the blockage.
+Hydro jet blasters are also perfect for drain clearing.
+High-pressure water is jetted through the pipes to push through the blockage.
 Make sure you always have protective clothing, masks and gloves as it can be a messy job.
 Have a bucket handy to dispose of the waste material.

 Step 3: Manual Retrieval

 If you can visually see the blockage, you can carefully remove it by hand.
 Make sure you have your gloves on and take out every piece of blockage you can see.
 Place it inside your bucket for disposing of later.